Austin-Daigle/Java-SimpleSheet-Application/README.md

 ![image](https://user-images.githubusercontent.com/100094056/193439034-d2f5aaba-3ccc-43c5-a58c-c55e90fd3dc6.png)

 Select an entry from the dropdown menu and select okay

 ![image](https://user-images.githubusercontent.com/100094056/193439144-0d43ce19-9477-47ff-a89c-e90e554c6841.png)

-Select if the entry being modified will either classified as an expendature or as income
+Select if the entry being modified will either be classified as an expenditure or as income

 ![image](https://user-images.githubusercontent.com/100094056/193439247-a3100001-f50f-4fd1-a8ef-af03b2bb51c4.png)